AbhishMB/Retrieval-Augmented-Generation-RAG--ChatBot/README.md

 ## :gem: Acknowledgements

-Use this section to mention useful resources and libraries that you have used in your projects.
+Useful resources and libraries used in projects.

 - [LangChain Documentation](https://langchain.com/)